alexsieusahai/Enlighten/README.md

 	* Adam
 * Graph cleanup as I walk through the recursion stack.
     * After I pass a Variable which I know I will never use again, why keep it?
 Lets `del`ete it and move on.
+* LinearRegression object, and the basic interface for models

 ## What's on the immediate horizon?

+* DataLoader object
+* Common loss functions
+* Logistic regression
 * Addition of minibatching.
 * Synatic sugar for feedforward networks.
 * `xor` example.